martinhirst/MICB405_Project_1/README.md

-# micb405_project_1
-Description for MICB405 Project 1 2017
+# Welcome to MICb405 Project 1
+Please see workflow.md for a description of the project

+The Introductory lecture is posted to [connect](https://shibboleth2.id.ubc.ca/idp/Authn/UserPassword)